Corryong's 150 Year Timeline

 1838 “Kuriong” (Corryong) Run informally taken up as a squatting run

-1839 "Kuriong" Run or Cowtang Creek (consisting of 12,800 acres) was officially registered to Charles Cowper of Wivenhowe
+1839 "Kuriong" Run or Cowrang Creek (consisting of 12,800 acres) was officially registered to Charles Cowper of Wivenhowe

 This image is a published version of P. G. King’s original sketch of Mount Townsend Ridge, drawn from Welaregang in June 1839.
 It was later reproduced in Rev. W. B. Clarke’s 'Researches in the Southern Gold Fields of New South Wales' (1860).
 This is the earliest known sketch of this significant landscape.